 For the relaxed fixed-point iteration, we choose $\tau=\tau(0)=\frac{1}{1-\|A^{-2}b\|_1}$.
 The number of iterations, relative residuals and CPU time are reported in Table $\ref{table2}$ and Table $\ref{table3}$, respectively.

-In the first case, Table \ref{table2} shows that Newton iteration is inferior to both the SDA and the relaxed fixed-point iteration in terms of the number of iterations and CPU time.
-In the second case, where the matrix $A$ is nearly singular, we see from Table \ref{table3} that the relaxed-fixed point iteration takes less time than Newton iteration and SDA.
+In the first case, Table \ref{table2} shows that Newton's iteration is {superior} to both the SDA and the relaxed fixed-point iteration in terms of the number of iterations and CPU time.
+In the second case, where the matrix $A$ is nearly singular, we see from Table \ref{table3} that the relaxed-fixed point iteration takes less time than Newton's iteration and SDA.
 This provides an example where the relaxed fixed-point iteration outperforms the other two methods in terms of efficiency.